ringcentral/ringcentral-embeddable/README.md

 ### Start development server

 We assume you have pre-installed node.js > 8 and yarn.

+**It is recommended to use `yarn` instead of `npm`.** We have `yarn.lock` file in source code to lock dependence version.
+With `yarn`, we can install dependences with correct version that work well with this project.

 ```bash
 $ yarn       # use yarn to install dependences